uddavdhakal190/AI_Image_Generator/README.md

 - MongoDB with Mongoose
 - OpenAI Images API (DALL·E 3) for image generation
 - No external image hosting required
-- CORS for cross-origin requests
+- CORS for cross-origin request

 ### Frontend
 - React with Vite